 To summarize, this was my impromptu Cambodian trip:

 Day 1 – arrival in Siem Reap via Cebu Pacific (evening), transfer to hotel (Cafe Lodge Boutique Hotel)

 Day 2 – Angkor Wat temple, Elephant Terrace, Bayon Temple, Ta Prohm Temple, plus night market

 Day 3 – Tonle Sap Lake, transfer to airport, departure (late evening, next day arrival in Manila)

-I’d say Siem Reap isn’t a place for young kids who aren’t into culture or temple ruins, better for older kids and adults.
-I actually met a group of elderly people there (Filipinos now residing in the US) who congratulated me on doing this visit while I am young since they themselves no longer had the strength to climb the temple steps (even though they now had the time and money for these trips/ tours).
+I’d say Siem Reap isn’t a place for young kids who aren’t into culture or temple ruins.
+It’s really better for older kids and adults.
+I actually met a group of senior citizens there (Filipinos now residing in the US) who congratulated me on doing this visit while I am young since they themselves no longer had the strength to climb the temple steps (even though they now had the time and money for these trips/ tours).
 Life is quiet in Siem Reap (if you compare to Bangkok), no fast driving on the highways.
 I’d suggest doing tours by tuk tuk rather than expensive car rentals.